chrisanthropic/terraform-import-github-organization/README.md

 ```

 ### Team memberships
 Imports the team membership for all teams owned by the organization (what users belong to what teams).
-Also writes a Terraform resource block in a unique file per team (`gihtub-team-memberships-$TEAM_NAME.tf`), using the following template and populating it with values pulled via the Github API:
+Also writes a Terraform resource block in a unique file per team (`github-team-memberships-$TEAM_NAME.tf`), using the following template and populating it with values pulled via the Github API:

 ```
 resource "github_team_membership" "$TEAM_NAME-$USER_NAME" {